NojusM/Map-using-Vue/README.md

 - I first tried to implement the Leaflet map using Vue2Leaflet, but as the name suggests - it's specifically designed for Vue2 so I had to look for an alternative integration package.
 Eventually, I found Vue-Leaflet, which, although still in BETA, seemed to work well
 - To start the development, I followed the example provided in the package documentation.
 I then added tile layers to allow users to choose their preferred map style.
 Since the tile data cluttered the main project file, I extracted it into a JSON file
-- Next, I displayed a single static marker on the map and showed its coordinates in the sidebar.
-Had to play with Typescript a bit as Leaflet has and takes different coordinate types

 ## Ability to place 2 markers on the map